Archaeology of Wales: Iron Age Wales

 Iron Age Wales, from 800 BCE to 74 CE, has not been subject to as extensive archaeological excavations as other periods.
 Evidence for the period comes predominantly from settlement and hillfort sites, as well as status items; but artefacts relating to local societies and domestic life are scarce.
 Of current findings, there is evidence of an elite warrior class as well as cross-cultural contact The use of Celtic symbolism such as the Triskele existed in the Iron Age in Wales.
 One of the best examples of this is the crescentic plaque discovered at Llyn y Cerrig Bach in Anglesey.
 This symbol is thought to represent a triple limb and is considered by some to represent earth, wind and water.
 The triskele symbol of this particular artefact was beaten into the metal from the reverse side of the plaque.
 The exact purpose of this plaque is unclear; however, it seems decorative and may have been used to adorn a chariot, a shield, or even a musical instrument.
 This artefact remains an important example of Celtic symbolism in Wales.

 A Bronze reign guide from a Celtic chariot dating to 50–80 CE was discovered near Pentyrch in 1965.
-Celtic chariots were a sign of high status and this type of bronze work with red glass was also discovered in the first-ever Celtic chariot burial in Wales in 2018.
-It is possible these chariots were used to battle against Romans and Vikings by the Celts in Wales.
+Celtic chariots were a sign of high status and this type of bronze work with red glass was also discovered in 2018 in Llanstadwell, with the first-ever Celtic chariot burial found in southern Britain.
+It is possible these chariots were used to battle against Romans by the Celts in Wales.